-Isn’t it ironic that the two greatest commandments are not listed in the Ten Commandment?
-However, these two great commandments that Jesus declares encapsulate those found in Exodus 20.
+Isn’t it ironic that the two greatest commandments are not found in Exodus 20?
+However, these two great commandments that Jesus declares encapsulate the 10 Commandments.

 The first four laws given in Exodus 20 are to strengthen our relationship with God and the remaining six laws demonstrate how we are to interact with our neighbor.

 2 Timothy 3:1–2 accurately states, This know also, that in the last days perilous times shall come.
-For men shall be lovers of their own selves, covetous, boasters, proud…” This is not to say we are to despise ourselves, scripture teaches against that, but the law teaches to love our neighboras ourselves.
+For men shall be lovers of their own selves, covetous, boasters, proud…” This is not to say we are to despise ourselves, scripture teaches against that, but the law teaches us to love our neighbor as ourselves.

 Our culture refers to love as a feeling.
 However, in Biblical culture, love is more than a feeling and it is represented as an action.
 We are commanded to love without restraint.

 No one feels like loving their enemy.
 In fact, loving your enemy fights against the DNA of our flesh, making this act of love supernatural.

 The more I love God, spend time in His presence by praying and reading His word, the more I love people.
 When my heart is filled with the love of God, little annoyances and petty arguments no longer weigh on my spirit, rather, they are not cumbersome at all.
 I desire to love others the way God loves me; He is faithful, long-suffering, rich in mercy, patient, and kind.